 About the Author – Jaime Ramos II, Spring 2017 Valladolid, Spain & Elizabethtown College student

 Jaime is a senior Communications major from Reading, Pennsylvania.
-Outside of class, Jaime spends a majority of his time as a mentor to first-generation college students, campus tour guide, and dancer in Emotion.
+Outside of class, Jaime spends a majority of his time as a mentor in the Kinesis Peer Academic Advisor for the Momentum Program to first-generation college students, campus tour guide, and dancer in Emotion.
 Jaime’s hobbies include dancing, running, photography, and watching Philadelphia sports.